measurement-kit/measurement-kit/doc/api/common/lexical_cast.md

 Throws ValueError if conversion is not possible.

-Appeared in measurement-kit v0.2.0.
+Available since measurement-kit v0.2.0.

 `lexical_cast_noexcept` is like lexical_cast() except that it returns, rather than throwing, any error that may occur.

-Appeared in measurement-kit v0.2.0.
+Available since measurement-kit v0.2.0.